 - Friday – Baile viernes!

-Usually, in upper levels, we tried to start class with free reading on Tuesdays and Thursdays, but I needed a class starter for my early novice Spanish 1 & Exploratory Spanish.
+Usually, in upper levels, we tried to start class with free reading on Tuesdays and Thursdays, but I needed a class starter for my early novice Spanish 1 & Exploratory Middle School Spanish.
 This is where jokes in Spanish jaja jueves came from.
+A good joke is also great for brain breaks or a routine class starter for some ja ja ja.

 Why Use Jokes in Spanish Class?